serokell/blog-posts/Alex and Happy Part 2/article.md

 We'll start with top-level definitions of format `let example = 0`.
 This will be a simplistic definition for now, but we will elaborate on it shortly.

-Note that production rules must be placed after the `%%` in the file.
+Note that production rules must be placed after `%%` in the file.
 You may delete the `empty` production after inserting the one below.

 ```happy